66kirill66/Online-store/README.md

 - **System**: Hooks up the core C# classes, including basic types and date operations.
 - **System.Linq**: Provides LINQ for easy manipulation of collections, which helps with filtering and processing data.
 - **TMPro (TextMeshPro)**: Used to render high-quality text in the UI, including `TMP_InputField` for editing text.
-- **UnityEngine.SceneManagement**: Used for scene management, allowing scenes to be loaded and reloaded in the game.
 - **System.Runtime.InteropServices**: Enables support for calling platform-specific APIs and for interacting with JavaScript in WebGL.
 - **All assets**: Brief description of usage, where it is taken from "free3d" -  https://free3d.com/.